 It seems commercial kitchens all over the world are a breeding ground for traditional pranks played on apprentices and new wait staff.

 Have you heard about the new chum sent out for a ‘left-handed spatula’ or a bucket of ‘steam’?
 How about the kitchen hand asked to order some frozen duck legs – right legs only (they’re are better for confit)?
 Another was sent to a neighbouring restaurant to ask for a loan of their ‘bacon stretcher’.

 Commercial kitchens are run like military bases and, maybe not surprisingly, there is a testing period for new workers, especially apprentices.
 Kitchens are stressful and, in some ways, dangerous places to work.
-Boiling water, high temperature oils, meat hooks, unbelievably sharp knives, freezers etc all need to be reckoned with and one of the ways chefs ëtrainí their new arrivals is to test their endurance.
-Some are done for the sheer fun (fun for one can be pain for another) and others are done because the chef needs to test how alert the new student is, and especially how they will cope in a crisis situation.
+Boiling water, high-temperature oils, meat hooks, unbelievably sharp knives, freezers etc all need to be reckoned with and one of the ways chefs ëtrainí their new arrivals is to test their endurance.
+Some are done for the sheer fun (fun for one can be a pain for another) and others are done because the chef needs to test how alert the new student is, and especially how they will cope in a crisis situation.

 (issued 9 September 2005)